 The mission of the 100 Club of Chicago is to help provide for the surviving spouses and dependents of first responders who lose their lives in the line-of-duty.
-This includes all federal, state, county and local officers, firefighters and paramedics stationed in and working out of Cook and Lake Counties.
+This includes all federal, state, county and local officers, firefighters and paramedics stationed in and working out of Cook, Lake and McHenry Counties.

 We provide benefits when a public safety professional loses his/her life in the line-of-duty.
 We do not provide benefits when a professional dies of natural causes, either on or off duty.